WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-In this example, the destination eTLD+1 is "adtech.example".
-[The Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model) requires its corresponding site (scheme, eTLD+1) `"https://adtech.example"` to be enrolled as defined in [site-based enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/#site-based-enrollment).
+In this example, the reporting destination eTLD+1 is "adtech.example".
+[The Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model) requires its site (scheme, eTLD+1) `"https://adtech.example"` to be enrolled as defined in [site-based enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/#site-based-enrollment).
 Otherwise the beacon will not be sent when there is a `click` event.

 ## registerAdMacro
 Bidder worklets are able to register macros with the browser in their `reportWin()` function.
 The registered macro values are used to substitute macros in the destination URL of the `reportEvent()` API's parameter.